carp_mobile_sensing 2.0.0 copy "carp_mobile_sensing: ^2.0.0" to clipboard

 The Dart API doc describes the different libraries and classes.

-The CAMS wiki contains detailed documentation on the CARP Mobile Sensing Framework, including the domain model, how to use it by create a study configuration, how to extend it, and an overview of the available measure types.
+The CARP Mobile Sensing Documentation has detailed documentation on the CARP Mobile Sensing Framework, including the overall software architecture, the domain model, how to use it to create a study protocol, how to extend it, and an overview of the available measure types.

 More scientific documentation of CAMS is available in the following papers: